meta-x/enforcer/README.md

   ...)
 ```

-In case of success these functions must return a single value - the `coercion` functions should return a casted value; the `validation` functions will return the (same) input value `arg`.
+In case of success these functions must return a single value - the `coerce` functions should return a casted value; the `validate` functions will return the (same) input value `arg`.
 In case of error, the functions must throw an `exception`.

 In alternative, you can have a do-it-all `enforce` function.
 The `enforce` function is for the cases where you'd rather have a single function where you deal with everything.
-This enforce function must have the same signature and return value as the coercion/validation functions.
+The `enforce` function must have the same signature and return value as the `coerce`/`validate` functions.
 ```clojure
 (defn custom-enforcer [param arg]
   ...)
 ```
 In case of error, a map with a single key named `:error` must be returned.
 The value of the map does not have to follow any rule.

-You _should_ also define your own error handlers.
+You _should_ also define your own error handlers (`:coerce-fail`/`:validate-fail`).
 There are two different "levels" of error handlers:
 * parameter error handlers are set up at the parameter level and will handle errors when evaluating that specific parameter
 * general error handlers are set up at the target function level and will work as a kind of try/catch all, i.e. if the parameter does not have an error handler configured, this one will be called (if defined)